Characterizations of standard derived equivalences of diagrams of dg categories and their gluings: Examples

+A {\em quiver with potential} is a pair $(Q, W)$ of a quiver $Q$ and a potential $W$ of $Q$ such that $W$ is in $\mathfrak{m}^2$ and no two cyclically equivalent cyclic paths appear in the decomposition of $W$.
+The {\em Jacobian algebra} of a quiver with potential $(Q, W)$ is the quotient of complete path algebra $\widehat{\k Q}$ by the closure of the ideal generated by $\partial_a$, where $a$ runs over all arrows of $Q$.
 A quiver with potential is called {\em trivial} if its potential is a linear combination of cyclic paths of length $2$ and its Jacobian algebra is the product of copies of the base field $\k$.
 A quiver with potential is called {\em reduced} if $\partial_a W$ is contained in $\mathfrak{m}^2$ for all arrows $a$ of $Q$.

-Let $(Q',W')$ and $(Q'', W'')$ be two quivers with potentials such that $Q'$ and $Q''$ have the same set of vertices.
+Let $(Q',W')$ and $(Q'', W'')$ be two quivers with potential such that $Q'$ and $Q''$ have the same set of vertices.
 Their direct sum, denoted by $(Q', W')\ds(Q'', W'')$, is the new quiver with potential $(Q,W)$, where $Q$ is the quiver whose vertex set is the same as the vertex set of $Q'$ (and $Q''$) and whose arrow set is the disjoint union of the arrow set of $Q'$ and the arrow set of $Q''$, and $W = W'+W''$.

-Two quivers with potentials $(Q,W)$ and $(Q', W')$ are {\em right-equivalent} if $Q$ and $Q'$ have the same set of vertices and there exists an algebra isomorphism $\phi: \k Q \to \k Q'$ whose restriction on vertices is the identity map and $\phi(W)$ and $W'$ are cyclically equivalent.
-Such an isomorphism $\phi$ is called a right-equivalence.
+Two quivers with potential $(Q,W)$ and $(Q', W')$ are {\em right-equivalent} if $Q$ and $Q'$ have the same set of vertices and there exists an algebra isomorphism $\phi: \k Q \to \k Q'$ whose restriction on vertices is the identity map and $\phi(W)$ and $W'$ are cyclically equivalent.
+Such an isomorphism $\phi$ is called a {\em right-equivalence}.

 For any quiver with potential $(Q,W)$, there exist a trivial quiver with potential $(Q_{\tri}, W_{\tri})$ and a reduced quiver with potential $(Q_{\red}, W_{\red})$ such that $(Q,W)$ is right-equivalent to the direct sum $(Q_{\tri}, W_{\tri})\ds (Q_{\red}, W_{\red})$.
 Furthermore, the right-equivalence class of each of $(Q_{\tri}, W_{\tri})$ and $(Q_{\red}, W_{\red})$ is uniquely determined by the right equivalence class of $(Q,W)$.
 We call $(Q_{\tri}, W_{\tri})$ and $(Q_{\red}, W_{\red})$ the {\em trivial part} and the {\em reduced part} of $(Q,W)$, respectively.